MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ![Group Policy link](../Screenshots/deploy-gpo-link.png)

 By default, GPO is refreshed every 5 minutes for DCs, so all your DCs should have the firewall configuration applied within maximum of 5 minutes.
+Some settings require DC restart to apply, please refer to [System Reboots](#system-reboots).

 ## Troubleshooting